 Will I have a faculty advisor?

-Students will have a faculty advisor throughout the program.
-We ask applicants to provide input as to who that will be in their application.
+Students will have a team of faculty advisors in the first year of the program: two co-primary advisors and a secondary advisor who is the graduate program director.
+We ask applicants to provide input as to which faculty they may want to work with in their application.

 How many students are in the MDes graduate program?

-There will be approximately 6 students in each cohort; approximately 12 students total between both years of the program.
+There have been approximately 5 students in each MDes cohort; approximately 10 students total between both years of the program.
 This may grow as the program develops.

 What do students do over the summer during the first- and second-years?